The Washington Post

 Named after Chateau Montrose, a storied Bordeaux wine long favored after concerts, with a nod to the Montrose Arts District of Houston and the street in Winnipeg where Mr. Beaver was raised, the Montrose Trio has quickly established a reputation for performances of the highest distinction.
 In 2015 the Washington Post raved about their “absolutely top-notch music-making, as fine as one could ever expect to hear…they are poised to become one of the top piano trios in the world.”

-Pianist Jon Kimura Parker performs with major North American orchestras on a regular basis, including recent concerto performances with the orchestras of New York, Chicago, and Philadelphia.
+Pianist Jon Kimura Parker performs with major North American orchestras on a regular basis, including recent concerto performances with the Philadelphia Orchestra, Chicago Symphony, Seattle Symphony, Toronto Symphony, Kansas City Symphony, and many others.
 He also appears in Off the Score, an experimental group with legendary Police drummer Stewart Copeland.
-He is Artistic Director of the Honens International Piano Competition, Artistic Advisor of the Orcas Island Chamber Music Festival, and Professor of Piano at the Shepherd School of Music at Rice University in Houston.
+He was recently named Creative Partner for the Minnesota Orchestra’s Summer at Orchestra Hall, serves as the Artistic Director for the Honens International Piano Competition and Artistic Advisor for the Orcas Island Chamber Music Festival, and is on the faculty of the Shepherd School of Music at Rice University.

 Violinist Martin Beaver has appeared as soloist with the orchestras of San Francisco, Indianapolis, Montreal, Toronto, and in Belgium and Portugal.
 A top prizewinner at the international violin competitions of Indianapolis and Montreal, he studied with Danchenko, Gingold and Szeryng.
-Mr. Beaver was a founding member of the Toronto String Quartet and Triskelion, and was the first violinist of the Tokyo String Quartet for eleven years.
-He is currently on faculty at the Colburn School in LA.
+He is a regular guest at prominent festivals including the Santa Fe Chamber Music Festival, Chamber Music Northwest, La Jolla SummerFest, and the Edinburgh Festival.
+Mr. Beaver was a founding member of the Toronto String Quartet and Triskelion, and is currently on faculty at the Colburn School in LA.

-Cellist Clive Greensmith has perfomed as soloist with the London Symphony, the Royal Philharmonic, the English Chamber Orchestra, the Mostly Mozart Orchestra, the Seoul Philharmonic, and the RAI orchestra in Rome.
+Cellist Clive Greensmith has performed as soloist with the London Symphony, the Royal Philharmonic, the English Chamber Orchestra, the Mostly Mozart Orchestra, the Seoul Philharmonic, and the RAI orchestra in Rome.
 He has worked with distinguished musicians including András Schiff, Claude Frank and Steven Isserlis, and won prizes in the Premio Stradivari held in Cremona, Italy.
-Mr. Greensmith was the cellist in the Tokyo String Quartet for fourteen years and is currently on faculty at the Colburn School in LA.
+Mr. Greensmith is the director of string chamber music at the Accademia Chigiana International Festival and Summer Academy in Italy, Artistic Director of the Nevada Chamber Music Festival, and is currently on faculty at the Colburn School in LA.